 This is a great place to mention the disconnect between equity and debt investors in the context of a dividend recap.
 The lender does not have the option to participate in the upside regardless of how well JoeCo performs.
-For the revolver and unitranche term loan, the most the institutional lender could earn is the interest payments and being repaid the principal amount.
+For the revolver and unitranche term loan, the maximum the institutional lender could earn is the interest payments and original principal repayment.

-If the sponsors decide to proceed with a dividend recap, they are de-risking their investment since they are receiving some of their initial investment back before the exit.
+If the sponsors decide to proceed with a dividend recap, they are de-risking their investment, since some of their initial investment is retrieved before the exit.
 From the perspective of the lender, the bankruptcy risk of the borrower has just increased from the additional lien on the company.

-Note: This is the reason we intentionally had only one lender involved in the financing of this LBO – this lender pre-approved of these plans and the new debt raised is coming from them.
+Note: This is the reason we intentionally had only one lender involved in the financing of this LBO – this lender pre-approved these plans, and the new debt raised is coming from them.

 Next, we will go through the process of purchase price allocation: